Skip to main content

-In a nutshell: Participatory Market Mapping is central to PMSD.
-It involves organising and running a series of flexible workshops that bring market actors together to make sense of the market system and identify actions that support improved inclusivity and market growth.
-It is vital for the development of ownership and agency of local market actors in the market development process.
-It can also be designed to focus on outcomes that improve gender equity and resilience.
+In a nutshell: Participatory Market Mapping is a key part of PMSD.
+It involves flexible workshops that bring market actors together to understand the market system and find ways to support inclusivity and market growth.
+This ensures local actors can take ownership and lead change.
+It can also be tailored to support gender equity and resilience.

 Core Guidance: Participatory Market Mapping Guidance